Kapanion/processing-double-trouble/README.md

 - [x] Wall's collider is displayed even though the `display_debug` method is not called. _Fix: the walls were just being drawn with stroke on._
 - [ ] Many bullets can be fired by holding down the shoot button.
 - [ ] Bullets bounce off weirdly when hitting corners.
+- [ ] If one player wins but destoryes themselves right before the game restarts, their score might still increase.
+- [ ] If a tank us pushing back to the wall and fires a bullet, it will be destroyed.

 ### Fix these if there's enough time:
 - [x] Do not apply a push vector after checking the bullet collision.